Search

 Swim Bladder Disease (SBD) is a common health issue among mollies and can be caused by various factors.
 Most commonly, SBD is caused by poor water parameters or overfeeding.

-The main symptom of this condition is that your fish will have trouble swimming, as they cannot control their buoyancy.
+The main symptom of this condition is that your molly fish not swimming properly, as they cannot control their buoyancy.

 Your molly may be seen floating at the top or bottom of the tank, and if you observe any changes in swimming ability, it’s crucial to take action immediately.